jewels86/Tourmaline/README.md

 - ~~Finish CMS detection~~
 - ~~Web Scraping~~
 - Add some pictures to readme
+- Update the dscraper to take regex as a required arg

 ### Small Todos
 - Add a `--version` flag